google/gapid/gapis/README.md

 ## Client service

 GAPIS offers simultaneous connections from any number of clients.
-All client-server communication is performed through a REST-like, schema-based, proprietary RPC (**{{TODO}}**).
+All client-server communication is performed through the [gRPC service interface](service/service.proto).

 The service relies heavily on resource identifiers and paths to refer to computed data.
-This means the list of RPC functions is relatively small.
-The full list of RPC service functions can be found in **{{TODO}}**.
+This means the list of RPC functions is relatively small when considering the number of different queries the client can make.

 ## Schema